By Emily Muhoberac on Jun 29, 2017 9:57:54 AM

 When I started at Sapper two years ago, we were 5 people sharing a few offices.
 Fast-forward to today, we have scaled to 40+ people and are slowly conquering an entire floor of our building.

 Needless to say, we’ve dated a lot of project management systems.
-See 4 options below we’ve used at different stages of growing our company.
+See 4 options below we’ve used at different stages of growing our lead generation company.

 You always remember your first love.